solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 containers and multi-container apps through Docker Compose files.
 Containers give teams added flexibility beyond the platforms supported directly by App Service.

-To perform deployments using Azure App Service containers, reference the [Migrate to Azure App Service Containers] article.
-This example deploys both the database and web app containers to App Service for Containers.

-![This image demonstrates a deployment to App Service for Containers.]

 ## Azure Kubernetes Service (AKS)